mrstefangrimm/Parc/Documents/SoftwareDesign.md

 };
 ```

 Why?
-Any class with the used interface can be used.
-No inheritance (=> virtual methods) is required.
-Very good for testing with fake classes.
+Any class with the used interface can be used as logger or keypad hardware.
+Inheritance and by that virtual methods is not required.
+Great for testing with fake classes.